LONGLONGTOM/Fetch_Take_Home/README.md

 # Fetch_Take_Home
 Hi, thank you for the opportunity and welcome!
-To run my program, you con do the following:
+To run my program, you can do any of the three following:
 1. Download the code from github, run web.py.
 You will see the link for a webpage.
 Copy the link to a brower and see the webpage.
 2. Download the code from github, run this command: